-There are 16 scores in this range, following above criteria.
-The scores range from I.Q.
-170 to 182.
+There are 20 scores in this range, following above criteria.
 Their exact distribution, the norming of tests in this range, and the question whether higher scores within this range also mean greater ability, are not topics of this report.
 Those matters are dealt with, when possible, in the statistical reports for the tests in question, and in the report on the norming of protonorms to norms.
 When norms change, the number of scores that fall at or above I.Q.
 170 may naturally change.
-Considering the rareness of these scores, it should best be assumed that the current norms within this range are not good enough to distinguish well between the corresponding performances, and that this will improve with future renormings.
+Considering the rareness of these scores, it should best be assumed that the current norms within this range are not good enough to distinguish well between the corresponding performances, and that this may improve with future renormings.

-The incidence of these scores among all of the obtained scores since 1995 is about 1 in 222; if homogeneous one-sided tests were included, it would rise to about 1 in 67.
+The incidence of these scores among all of the obtained scores since 1995 is about 1 in 231; if homogeneous (one-sided) tests were included, it would rise to about 1 in 83.

 All of the scores have been obtained by males.

 |Cooijmans Intelligence Test - Form 1||****|